-This veggie burger provides a healthy, satisfying and vegetarian alternative to the traditional beef or turkey burger.
-It’s loaded with vitamins, nutrients, minerals and fiber while satisfying your craving.
-Based on mushrooms, black beans, and lentils, it holds up on the stove or in the oven; doesn’t crumble or fall apart.
+This Veggie Burger is an excellent alternative to beef and is loaded with vitamins, nutrients, minerals and fiber, all while satisfying your burger craving.
+It’s based on mushrooms, black beans, and lentils, holds up on the stove or in the oven, and tastes delicious!

 Lentils and split peas are not the same- they are cousins.
 Split peas have had their outer coat removed (thus, they are “split from their outer coats”).
 Lentils retain their outer coat.
 For this reason, split peas cook quicker than lentils.
 Lentils differ from other pulses (chickpeas, beans, peas) in that they do not require soaking.
 Simply rinse and add them to liquid.

 The tricky part of preparing a really good veggie burger is getting the right consistency.
 Since this recipe doesn’t use an egg as a binding agent, the cooked lentils serve this purpose.

 Cook and drain the lentils; toss them in the strainer a couple of times.
 As they toss, they begin to break down even further resulting in a mushy consistency which is ideal for a vegetarian binding agent.
 This recipe uses two ice cream scoops of “burger” mixture and makes about 6 small patties.